Sydney-Informatics-Hub/geopython-pawsey/03a-MachineLearning.md

 ![SegmentLocal](./fig/MullerConvergenceSmall.gif "segment")

-## Start by importing most of the modules we need
+## Import most of the modules we need
 By convention module loads go at the top of your workflows.